Our Foot and Ankle Services

 Ankle Fractures

 A fracture is a partial or complete break in a bone.
-Fractures in the ankle can range from the less serious avulsion injuries (small pieces of bone that have been pulled off) to severe shattering-type breaks of the tibia, fibula or both.
+Fractures in the ankle can range from the less serious avulsion injuries (small pieces of bone that have been pulled off) to severe shattering-type breaks of the tibia, fibula, or both.

 Ankle fractures are common injuries most often caused by the ankle rolling inward or outward.
 Many people mistake an ankle fracture for an ankle sprain, but they are quite different and therefore require an accurate and early diagnosis.
 They sometimes occur simultaneously.

-Diagnosis of Ankle Injury
+Diagnosis of Ankle Fracture

-• Following an ankle injury, it is important to have the ankle evaluated by a foot and ankle surgeon for proper diagnosis and treatment.
-Idaho Foot & Ankle Center has same day appointments for your foot and ankle injuries.
 It is recommended to be seen within 24 hours of your injury.
 If you are unable to visit our office, go to an emergency room and then follow up with IFAAC’s foot and ankle surgeons as soon as possible for a more thorough assessment.

-• The affected limb will be examined by the foot and ankle surgeon who will touch specific areas to evaluate the injury.
+The affected limb will be examined by the foot and ankle surgeon who will touch specific areas to evaluate the injury.
 In addition, the surgeon may order x-rays and other imaging studies, as necessary.

-Symptoms of Ankle Injury
+Symptoms of Ankle Fracture

 An ankle fracture is accompanied by one or all of these symptoms: